Alcohol Monitoring Bracelet: What It Is and How It Works

 Impact of Alcohol Monitoring Bracelets

-Alcohol monitoring bracelets are beneficial in reducing alcohol consumption and preventing repeat alcohol-related crimes.
+Alcohol monitoring bracelets are beneficial in reducing alcohol consumption and preventing re-offense of an alcohol-related crime.

 Preventing the Need for Alcohol Monitoring Bracelets

-Set limits.
-Excessive drinking can cause short- and long-term harm to our well-being.
+• Set limits.
+Excessive drinking can have short-term and long-term harms on our well-being.
 Setting limits for ourselves helps us minimize potential consequences.
-Designating an accountability partner or tracking alcohol consumption can help us achieve mindful drinking.
+Designate an accountability partner or start tracking alcohol consumption to practice more mindful drinking.

-Avoid DUI.
+• Avoid DUI.
 Driving under the influence is one of the leading alcohol-related crimes.
-It’s also one of the crimes that commonly requires continuous monitoring through alcohol ankle bracelets.
-Plan to enlist a designated driver or schedule a ride home using a rideshare app to avoid driving under the influence on a night out.
+It’s also one of the main crimes that commonly require continuous monitoring through alcohol ankle bracelets.
+Have a designated driver or schedule a ride home using a rideshare app to avoid driving under the influence on a night out.

-Seek support.
-An unhealthy relationship with alcohol can be difficult to change, but we don’t have to do it alone.
-We can seek support a number of ways, including opening up to close friends and family, exploring alcohol reduction apps, and participating in traditional treatment programs.
+• Seek support.
+An unhealthy relationship with alcohol can be difficult to work through, but we don’t have to do it alone.
+We can seek support through a number of different ways including opening up to close friends and family, exploring alcohol reduction apps, and traditional treatment programs.

-Quit or cut back.
-Quitting or cutting back on alcohol doesn’t have to be just for those of us who may be required to wear an alcohol ankle monitor.
-Either step can benefit anyone ready to change their relationship with alcohol.
+• Quit or cut back.
+Quitting or cutting back on alcohol doesn’t just have to be for those of us that may be required to wear an alcohol ankle monitor.
+It can be beneficial for anyone and prevent us from getting to the point of needing an alcohol monitoring bracelet.

 Key Takeaways